p2pu/course-in-a-box/start/_posts/2000-01-01-your-own-course.markdown

 By signing up for this course you also created your own version of this course!
 You can view this version of the course by going to `https://yourgithubname.github.io/jekyll-course-experiment/`, just replace yourgithubname with your github username.

-By the end of this course your own course should be ready!
+During this course you will be working on the version you forked and by the end of this course your own course should be ready!

 ## A bit about branches